Admissions Question: July 2

 Q: I’m curious to know what type of writing and how much writing I’ll be doing in law school.

 A: The quantity of writing in law school is going to vary at times.
 In the first year, the most important writing required will be for your exams.
-With the exception of Legal Analysis and Writing (LAW) most or all of your first year courses are going to have essay exams at the end of the semester.
+With the exception of Lawyering, our first-year legal writing class, most or all of your first year courses are going to have essay exams at the end of the semester.
 Your grade on the exam will make up most, if not all, of your grade for the entire class.
 Other than exams in these classes, the writing you’ll be doing your first year will mainly be taking notes and outlining cases.

 Graduation requirements vary, but at Lewis & Clark Law School, all students must write two large research papers before graduating.
 The papers can be ones you wrote for a class requirement, or they can be done for one of the law reviews/journals, or you can do them on your own time outside of class.

-If you’d like to hone your writing skills, a couple of books that I think are great for learning how to write well are Eats Shoots & Leaves, by Lynne Truss and The Little Book on Legal Writing by Alan Dworsky which is a book used by a lot of our own LAW professors and sold in our bookstore.
+If you’d like to hone your writing skills, a couple of books that I think are great for learning how to write well are Eats Shoots & Leaves, by Lynne Truss, and The Little Book on Legal Writing by Alan Dworsky, which is a book used by a lot of our own Lawyering professors and sold in our bookstore.
 Here’s a link too to 100+ books on the law that you might find just interesting to read.